royratcliffe/UICukes101/README.md

 ![SingleViewAppTemplate](UICukes101/raw/master/Images/SingleViewAppTemplate.png)

 Boring.
 Very tempting to throw on some controls and wire up the view controller at this point.
 But no. Let Cucumber guide our steps!
+For simple applications like this one, behaviour-driven design and development seems overkill.
+But for more complex and realistic projects, it proves golden.

 ## Install UICukes